 "The CREATE program was undeniably a life changing experience that completely altered my whole aspect in the widely ranged business world, especially interacting with the six final judges who offered exceptional instruction and guidance," said Calcasola, an entrepreneurship major from Oyster Bay, NY.

-Rebecca White, director of the Entrepreneurship Center
+Rebecca White, director of the

 , said the program's goal is to create an entrepreneurial community on campus by allowing students to have access to entrepreneurship education and to be able to call upon an entrepreneurial mindset in decision-making.